toggysmith/airflow-thread-pool/README.md

 ## Building examples

 Airflow has several code examples located under `examples/`.
 These can be built manually by running `cmake -B build -DBUILD_EXAMPLES=ON` followed by `cmake --build build` in the root directory.
 An easier alternative is to use the `tools/build_examples.py` script.
 CMake must be installed and on the PATH for this script to work.
 The built examples will be under `build/examples/`.

+## Building tests

+Airflow has numerous tests located under `tests/`.
+These can be built manually by running `cmake -B build -DBUILD_TESTS=ON` followed by `cmake --build build` in the root directory.
+An easier alternative is to use the `tools/build_tests.py` script.
+CMake must be installed and on the PATH for this script to work.
+The built tests can be run by executing `build/tests/test_runner`.